 Demands on the tax function

-Meeting expectations The tax function should be able to understanding business activities/objectives including R&D and get aligned with other functions like legal, HR and IT.
-Higher quality with less people could be a business objective to realize process improvements and is often represented by the following key words: 'easier, faster, better, cheaper'.
+The tax function should be able to understand business activities/objectives including R&D and get aligned with other functions like legal, HR and IT.
+Higher quality with fewer people could be a business objective to realize process improvements and is often represented by the following keywords: 'easier, faster, better, cheaper'.

 Is fully VAT compliant realistic to achieve?

-Fully compliant realistic?
 Effectiveness is the degree to which an organization achieves the objectives.
 When is effectiveness achieved?
-For the tax function this is if all risks are managed and opportunities spotted and implemented.
+For the tax function, this is if all risks are managed and opportunities spotted and implemented.

 This facilitates prioritization in the deployment of resources.
 Having defined acceptable levels of risk leads to resources not having to spend time on further reducing risks that are already at an acceptable level.

-The resources and budget is aligned with the outcome of a risk assessment.
-Most of our time on high risk areas.
+The resources and budget are aligned with the outcome of a risk assessment.
+Most of our time in high-risk areas.
 The efficiency and effectiveness of the indirect tax function is periodically measured and compared with financial and operational KPI’s.
 This is discussed in review meetings and corrective actions are identified.

 Sometimes percentages are used to prove the apparent level of control.
 The most famous is the 80-20 rule.
 Another example is statements like 95% of our transactions are compliant.